Henry Maynard Primary School and Nursery we actively promote British Values.

 - Pupil and Parent questionnaires are completed annually.

-- Pupils in Year 5 & 6 are elected as Sports Ambassadors, who support PE across our school.
+- Pupils in Year 5 & 6 are elected as Sports Ambassadors, who support PE and sport across our school.

 - Children are provided with boundaries which encourage them to make choices safely.